Join

 Team

-Meet Lisa Baker: A Leader We Rely On For Results
+Meet Lisa Baker: A Leader We Rely On For Productive and Practical Results

 State Senator Lisa Baker is proud to serve our area.
-In her district and in Harrisburg, Lisa has earned respect for her responsible and reasonable approach to legislating and problem-solving.
+She has earned respect from constituents and colleagues for her responsible and reasonable approach to legislating and problem-solving.
 One of her defining qualities is accessibility.
 Her Senate district is one of the largest in size, and she travels across it constantly to meet with individuals and groups and to participate in community meetings and events.
-Lisa learns by listening to people and getting their perspectives on policies, problems, and projects, and this constructive interaction includes those who disagree with her views and votes.
+Lisa learns by listening to people and getting their perspectives on policies, problems, and projects, and this constructive interaction includes engaging in discussion with those who disagree with her views and votes.

 Lisa is a voice for reform.
-She has advanced popular reforms such a gift ban for state officials that are strongly resisted by political insiders.
-The best example of her determination came in response to the notorious Kids-for-Cash scandal in Luzerne County, where she pushed through four reform bills despite substantial opposition.
+She has advanced initiatives, such a gift ban for state officials and legislators, that are strongly resisted by political insiders.
+The best example of her determination came in response to the notorious Kids-for-Cash scandal in Luzerne County, where she pushed through multiple bills despite substantial opposition.
 She was instrumental in ensuring victims and families have the opportunity to provide in-person testimony at parole hearings.

 Paid for by Baker for Senate Committee